Overview

 You can hike to Preikestolen all year round but you have to be prepared for different weather conditions.

 The peak season is from June to August.
-Weather conditions will be nice but during these months it can get really (extremely) crowded along the trail and on the cliff.
+Weather conditions will be nice but during these months it can get extremely crowded along the trail and on the cliff.
+You will have to queue to take your pictures at this famous cliff.

-If you want to have Preikestolen all to yourself we recommend you start hiking before sunrise, or you can stay overnight along the trail.
+If you want to have Preikestolen all to yourself, we recommend you hike on weekdays in the shoulder season (depending on weather conditions) and start hiking before sunrise.
+Another option is to stay overnight along the trail.
+But note that it is not allowed to camp on Preikestolen itself.
+Please, respect this.

 Visit preikestolen365.com for more detailed information on how to avoid the crowds and the best time to visit.